-Under the revised prudential framework, it is proposed that:
+Under the revised prudential framework:

-- Certain systemically important firms will be reclassified as credit institutions, and will remain subject to the existing regime under the CRR and CRD IV.
-If these firms are established in Member States participating in the banking union, they will come within the scope of the single supervisory mechanism.
+- certain systemically important firms will be reclassified as credit institutions, and will remain subject to the existing regime under the CRR and CRD IV.
+If these firms are established in Member States participating in the banking union, they will come within the scope of the single supervisory mechanism;

-- All other investment firms will be subject to the new prudential framework, replacing the requirements set out in the CRR and the CRD IV Directive.
-Certain small and non-interconnected investment firms will be subject to a more limited prudential regime.
+- all other investment firms will be subject to the new prudential framework, replacing the requirements set out in the CRR and the CRD IV Directive.
+Certain small and non-interconnected investment firms will be subject to a more limited prudential regime;

-- Investment firms will be subject to revised remuneration and governance standards.
+- investment firms will be subject to revised remuneration and governance standards.